dustinpfister/blog_posts/_posts/threejs-examples-aplerp.md

 ### Version numbers matter

-When I first started this post I was using r140 of threejs
+When I first started this post I was using r140 of threejs.
+However the last time I came around to do some editing I updated the demos to my r146 style rules.

 ## 1 - The first version of my apLerp javaScript module that runs on top of threejs

 This might prove to be the kind of project where I will end up making at least a few revisions, but not mater what there is always the starting point.
 So then in this section I will be outlining what I have thus far in the first version \( r0 \) of my advance lerp module.
 There is going over the state of the module itself, but also taking a look at a number of demos of the module also just for the sake of testing out that the module works okay and that I am getting the kinds of results that I would like to have when using it in some kind of actual project.
 I have some planes when it comes to the use of this module as a foundation for many additional projects so I would like to try my best to get this fairly solid right away.

-### 1.1 - The ap lerp module
+### 1.a - The ap lerp module

 The advanced lerp module returns three public methods as of r0, one of which is the lerp method that works in a similar way to that of the vector3 lerp method but with additional options that can be passed.
 Another method can be used to create and return an array of vector3 class instances that are between two vectors, which also makes use of the same internal lerp helper function.
 A final third public method can be used to quickly create a group of mesh objects that use the sphere geometry and normal material as a way to get a sense of what is going on when using the ap lerp method when making a few demos of it.